Electric-Coin-Company/zashi-android/docs/testing/Testing.md

 When coverage is enabled, running instrumentation tests will automatically generate coverage reports stored under `$module/build/reports/coverage`.

 ### Generating code coverage locally
 - `./gradlew <android-module-name>:connectedCheck -PIS_ANDROID_INSTRUMENTATION_TEST_COVERAGE_ENABLED=true` for Android modules.
 These modules internally use JaCoCo to generate test coverage.
+You can then find the coverage report in `<android-module-name>/build/reports/coverage/androidTest/debug/connected/index.html`.
 - `./gradlew <kotlin-only-module-name>:check` for Kotlin modules.
 These modules internally use Kover to generate test coverage.
 You can then find the coverage report in `<kotlin-only-module-name>/build/kover/html/index.html`.

 ### Generating code coverage with emulator.wtf